⚡ Verdict in 30 Seconds

 The sticker price tells only part of the story.
 Both units have optional subscriptions that add up over time, and the SkyTrak+ requires a more expensive sim setup to maximize its capabilities.

-The SkyTrak+ costs roughly 2.5–3x the Garmin R10 over three years when you factor in subscriptions and sim software.
-It delivers meaningfully better accuracy and vastly more simulator flexibility — but the Garmin remains the best value in the launch monitor market for golfers who don't need a dedicated sim room.
+The SkyTrak+ (now discontinued, succeeded by the SkyTrak ST MAX) costs roughly 4–5x the Garmin R10 over three years when factoring in its simulator subscriptions.
+It delivers meaningfully better accuracy and more simulator platform flexibility — but also carries a much higher total cost.
+The Garmin R10 is the stronger value choice for golfers who don't need a dedicated sim room or who primarily practice outdoors.

 Who Should Buy Which